-The success and popularity of these groups caused the Ebionites to be eclipsed, and the beginnings of the Pauline Christianity as we know it today flourished.
+The success and popularity of these new groups caused the Ebionites to be eclipsed, and Pauline Christianity as we know it today flourished.
 This developing Church, and its founders, largely forgot and rejected the Jewish roots of their religion.
 But, curious Christians later wanted to know things that they did not know, for example when was Jesus born, and when did he die?
 So they went in search of their past.

 “Indeed, when in 160 Bishop Melito of Sardis went to Judea to discover what had become of the legendary Jerusalem Church, to his dismay he found not the descendants of the apostles, but instead a small group of [...]
 Christians, who called themselves the Ebionites or 'Poor Men', [who] had their own Gospel of the Ebionites and also a Gospel of the Hebrews, a Gospel of the Twelve Apostles and a Gospel of the Nazarenes.
 All of these gospels differed significantly from the gospels of the New Testament.”

 This is not the only time that Church elders went in search of their history, only to discover that what they found was not what they expected.
 They did not realize that over time their religion had changed, the same as with all other religious groups in history.
 They discovered that the beliefs of the early Ebionite Christians differed from those of their own developing Church.

 Not Written by an Eye-Witness of Jesus: We know this because it is a copy of Mark.
 No eye witness of such an important person would have needed, or wanted, to simply copy someone-else's memories about him.
 It is written in Greek and not in the native tongues of anyone who met and followed Jesus, and it was written too late to reasonably be the mémoires of an eye-witness of Jesus or of Jesus' disciples.

 The Ebionites had a very early version of the Gospel of Matthew.
 There were many versions and editions of the gospels in the early years of Christianity.
 The Ebionites, being such an early group of Christians, had access to the earlier, less edited, version of Matthew.